 Present value calculations allow us to determine the amount of the recurring payments in an ordinary annuity if we know the other components: present value, interest rate, and the length of the annuity.
 Exercises 5 and 6 will demonstrate how to solve for the payment amount.

-Exercise #5.
-On June 1, 2019, Grandma deposited $1,733 into an account to help pay for Emily's summer volleyball camp for four consecutive years.
-The first camp is scheduled for June 2020.
+On June 1, 2020, Grandma deposited $1,733 into an account to help pay for Emily's summer volleyball camp for four consecutive years.
+The first camp is scheduled for June 2021.
 The account earns 6% interest per year, compounded annually.
 The interest earned on the account balance is deposited into the account on May 31 of each year.
 If Grandma wants the balance to be $0 at the end of the four years, how much should she withdraw for Emily each June?